microsoft/semantic-kernel/samples/apps/copilot-chat-app/WebApp/README.md

    `var result = await connectors.invokeSkillWithConnectorToken(ask, {ConnectorSkill}, {ConnectorFunction}, scopes);`

-      - To use Graph token specifically, comment out the scopes you need under `msGraphScopes` in [Constants.ts file](./src/Constants.ts), then call the `invokeSkillWithGraphToken` function.
+      - To use Graph token specifically, uncomment the scopes you need under `msGraphScopes` in [Constants.ts file](./src/Constants.ts), then call the `invokeSkillWithGraphToken` function.
 Be default, the ones already uncommented map to Graph APIs used in existing connectors.

          i.e., `var result = await connectors.invokeSkillWithGraphToken(ask, {ConnectorSkill}, {ConnectorFunction});`

-      - To use ADO token specifically, comment out the scopes you need under `adoScopes` in [Constants.ts file](./src/Constants.ts), then call the `invokeSkillWithAdoToken` function.
+      - To use ADO token specifically, uncomment the scopes you need under `adoScopes` in [Constants.ts file](./src/Constants.ts), then call the `invokeSkillWithAdoToken` function.

          i.e., `var result = await connectors.invokeSkillWithAdoToken(ask, {ConnectorSkill}, {ConnectorFunction});`
 4. Process result as normal.